Rohit17173/DevOps-Interview-Questions-for-Juniors/README.md

  - it is suitable for the tcp/udp and tls traffic and i often used for extreme performance scenarios.

+31. **What is Gateway load Balancer ?**
+    - A Gateway Load Balancer operates at the third layer of the Open Systems Interconnection (OSI) model,the network layer.
+    - A gateway load balancer is a specific type of load balancer designed to distribute traffic across multiple virtual network appliances (NVAs) in a network.
+    - It acts as a single entry and exit point for all traffic, ensuring that incoming requests are efficiently routed to the appropriate NVA based on predefined rules.
+    - helps you run and scale 3rd party applications.

 33. **What are the routing policies in the route53?**